 1. Financial figures in the charts were obtained and referenced from Tesla’s quarterly and annual filings available in Tesla Investor Overview.

 2. Featured image was used under Creative Common License and obtained from Pål-Kristian Hamre.

-Readers, investors or visitors are free to use, copy, quote, distribute, modify, edit, share and link any materials on this webpage such as the charts, snapshots, texts, paragraphs and so on.
-All you need to do is provide credits such as a link or mention the name of this website.
+Readers, investors, analysts, bloggers, visitors, researchers, writers, or academicians are highly encouraged to use, copy, quote, distribute, duplicate, modify, edit, upload, download, share and link any materials on this webpage such as the charts, snapshots, texts, paragraphs, etc. in your websites, research papers, essays and so on.

 You can credit back to this page by a link or a mention of the website.
 Thanks for sharing!